Mr. Pennsylvania Football: Voting process

 All current high school football players in Pennsylvania are eligible.
 Nominations are made by the general public, with Nominees progressing through four rounds of online voting.
 At each stage, fans, the media, and the coaches each represent 1/3 of the vote.

 Mr. PA Football Annual Awards Banquet

 Held in February or March, the five finalists from each category are invited to attend the annual Awards Banquet in Harrisburg, PA, where the winner is announced for the Mr. PA Football Award, the Lineman's Award, The Michael Payton Quarterback Award, and the Mickey Minnich Legendary Coach Award.

 A Division 1 Football Head Coach typically serves as the Keynote Speaker.

-2020 and 2021 Awards Program
+2020 and 2021 awards program

-Because of the ongoing Covid-19 restrictions in Pennsylvania, the 2020 and 2021 Awards Programs were held online.
+Because of the ongoing Covid-19 restrictions in Pennsylvania, the 2020 and 2021 awards programs were held online.
 With segments recorded over several days, the winners were announced in a Live broadcast, and the entire program was posted online.
 It was also shown several times on Pennsylvania Cable Network.

-2023 saw the return of the in person program.
+In 2023, the program returned to its in person format.